GrinchNutz360/ComputerGraphics/README.md

 ## 📘 Introduction

 This project is a modular and extensible software renderer designed for learning, experimentation, and visualization of graphics-pipeline concepts.
-Although it uses OpenGL as the drawing backend, all key stages of the rendering pipeline—transformation, lighting, rasterization logic, and shading—are implemented in **software**.
+Although it uses OpenGL as the drawing backend, all key stages of the rendering pipeline—transformation, lighting, rasterization logic, and shading—are implemented in **Visual Studio 2022**.

 The goal of this renderer is to provide a transparent, hackable graphics pipeline suitable for studying rendering techniques or building custom visual experiments.